 Spending for the TikTok campaign came to $20,128.11; Total spending for the Facebook and Instagram campaigns came to $31,615.51.
 The rationale for this cost difference is likely that TikTok currently has the highest engagement from all different users and audiences.
 With over 800 million monthly users, TikTok was the most used application in 2020.

 Believe it or not, bidding is actually a strong part of the overall ad creation process.
 There are several bidding types a marketer can choose from:

 - Cost Per Thousand Views (CPV)

-All four of these are able to contribute to different results from the consumer as well as give the marketer the ability to shift and alter the budget where she sees fit.
+All four of these contribute to different results from the consumer, and the marketer can alter the budget when necessary.

 How to Determine TikTok Advertising Costs?

-There are actually two different ways you can pay for advertising on TikTok by choosing from the following.
+There are two different ways to pay for advertising on TikTok, by choosing from the following:

-Budget: There are two different budgeting options for TikTok ads.
-These are daily or lifetime.
-Marketers actually have the capability to change out the budget on their campaign at any time.
-Best of all, the system won’t ever exceed on the budget that’s set.
+Budget: There are two different budgeting options for TikTok ads: daily or lifetime.
+Marketers can switch the budget on their campaign at any time, and the system will never exceed the budget.

-Bid: On the other hand, there’s a bid that shows how much a marketer is willing to pay for the action, and we’re currently finding out how to determine the costs for it all.
+Bid: These show how much a marketer is willing to pay for the action, and we’re currently finding out how to determine the costs for it all.